Jicol95/Honours-Project/README.md

   -h, --help            show this help message and exit

-  -f FILENAME, --filename FILENAME

-                        Takes one argument; the name of the file
+  -f FILENAME, --filename FILENAME Takes one argument, the name of the file

 Export Options: